 Objective/Timeframe(s) Identify and track surplus City-owned sites annually.
 If surplus sites are identified and available for the purpose of developing low- and moderate-income housing, prior to the disposal of surplus lands, the City shall provide a written notice of availability to any local public entity and housing sponsors that have notified the Department of Housing and Community Development of their interest in surplus land.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.2, 2.6, 3.3
+Release RFP for affordable housing development at Housing Authority owned site by December 2023.
+Responsible Agency Community Development Department and Housing Authority Funding Sources General Relevant Policies 2.2, 2.6, 3.3